filecoin-project/devgrants/open-grant-proposals/open-proposal-http2ipfs.md

 - Standing on the giants of all kinds of great tools such as [youtube-dl](https://github.com/ytdl-org/youtube-dl), and further integrating them properly, the solution works.

-- Do appreciated the solid foundation by IPFS and Filecoin!  <3
+- Do appreciate the solid foundation by IPFS and Filecoin!  <3

 ## Value